nf-core/setup-nextflow/README.md

 > **default: `${{ secrets.GITHUB_TOKEN }}`**

+> **:warning: This really shouldn't be changed.
+If you think this will fix a workflow problem, triple-check everything else first. :warning:**

 This action locates the releases based upon the GitHub API, and requires an access token.
-The default token provided with all GitHub actions should be sufficient for all use cases.
+The default token provided with all GitHub actions should be sufficient for all use cases on GitHub.
+Valid reasons to change this:

+- GitHub Enterprise server (and only under some configurations)
+- Testing workflows locally with https://github.com/nektos/act

 ## Outputs